Rajbandh

-Rajbandh is a village in the Kanksa CD block in the Durgapur subdivision of the Paschim Bardhaman district in the state of West Bengal, India.
+Rajbandh is a neighborhood in the Kanksa CD block in the Durgapur city of the Paschim Bardhaman district in the state of West Bengal, India.

 Geography

 Location

 It is about 10 km from Durgapur.

 Urbanisation

 According to the 2011 census, 79.22% of the population of the Durgapur subdivision was urban and 20.78% was rural.
 The sole municipal corporation in the Durgapur subdivision is located at Durgapur and the subdivision has 38 (+1 partly) census towns (partly presented in the map alongside; all places marked on the map are linked in the full-screen map).

 Economy

 Indian Oil Corporation has a terminal and storage depot at Rajbandh.
 The 270 km Haldia-Mourigram-Rajbandh pipeline of Indian Oil Corporation, commissioned in 1972-74, transports petroleum products from Haldia refinery.

 Hindustan Petroleum and Bharat Petroleum have depots at Rajbandh.
 Bharat Petroleum has a LPG bottling plant at Rajbandh.

 Transport

 There is a rail station at Rajbandh on the Bardhaman-Asansol section, which is a part of Howrah-Gaya-Delhi line, Howrah-Allahabad-Mumbai line and Howrah-Delhi main line.

 National Highway 19 (old numbering NH 2)/ Grand Trunk Road passes through Rajbandh.